Anunnakill/Detector/README.md

 This is a plug-in that monitors whether web elements appear in the specified container.

-❗️Important reminder: It is based on the browser [IntersectionObserver](https://developer.mozilla.org/zh-CN/docs/Web/API/Intersection_Observer_API) api.
+❗️Important reminder: It is based on the browser [IntersectionObserver API](https://developer.mozilla.org/zh-CN/docs/Web/API/Intersection_Observer_API).

 It can detect the display and hiding of elements (enter the container visual area, exit the container visual area).